 Type 1 and Type 2 diabetes are chronic conditions that rank among the top 10 causes of death in the United States, but proper care and early detection can help you live a happy, healthy life.
-Tanya Pandya, DO and the caring team at Pandya Medical Center offer treatment for diabetes management for people in Fulton, Forsyth, and Gwinnett counties at their three office locations in Suwanee, Cumming, and Dawsonville, Georgia.
-We also service John Creeks, Alpharetta, and Atlanta, Georgia.
+Tanya Pandya, DO and the caring team at Pandya Medical Center offer treatment for diabetes management for people in Fulton, Forsyth, and Gwinnett counties at their two office locations in Suwanee and Cumming, Georgia.
 If you or a loved one is at risk of developing diabetes, call or click online to schedule an appointment at Pandya Medical Center today.

 There are several types of diabetes, all of which affect how your body processes glucose (blood sugar).
 Glucose supplies your cells with energy and serves as the primary source of fuel for your brain.
 All types of diabetes involve problems with insulin, the hormone responsible for converting glucose into energy for your cells.

 If you have diabetes, it means there’s too much glucose in your blood.
 If left untreated, this can lead to serious medical problems, including cardiovascular disease and nerve and kidney damage.